halmasieh/jarvis_data_eng_HomaAlmasieh/profile/profile.md

 **Assistant Professor, Isfahan University (2003-2015)**:
  - Faculty member of Isfahan University for more than 13 years
- - Developed curricula and delivered course material
+ - Developed curricula and delivered course materials
  - Conducted research with over 20 published paper with more than 528 citation
  - Supervised and advised on dissertation in undergraduate and graduate students
  - Specialized in analyzing and synthesizing applied problems and algorithms
  - Journal Reviewer of International Journals in Mathematics, Engineering, Economic and Science
- - Expertised in all areas of Applied Mathematics including but not limited to Numerical Analysis,  ODEs, PDEs, Finance Mathematical Modeling, Stochastic Calculus, Operational Research, Integral Equations, Linear Algebra, Numerical Integration and Numerical derivatives
+ - Expertised in all areas of Applied Mathematics including but not limited to Numerical Analysis,  ODEs, PDEs, Finance Mathematical Modeling, Stochastic Calculus, Operational Research, Integral Equations, Linear Algebra, Numerical Integration and Numerical Derivatives

 ## Education